neilharvey/FileSignatures/README.md

 // Formats defined in the assembly and all the defaults var allFormats = FileLocator.GetFormats(assembly, true);
 ```

+Using this method, you can continue to create custom formats and they will automatically be included into the recognised formats without any additional configuration.

 ## What is the licence?